Blog

 Photo by

 Heading out of office?
-Before you whisk off for some rest and relaxation — you deserve it! — there are a few things to set up in Google Calendar and Gmail for best work practices, using our good pal: automation.
+Studies show that taking a vacation can improve well-being and create a more sustainable workplace.
+That said, it’s not always easy to unplug.
+Before you whisk off for some rest and relaxation — you deserve it! — there are a few things to set up in Google Calendar and Gmail using our good pal: automation.

 Read on to learn: